oslabs-beta/Serene/README.md

 Serene is building an exciting developer tool to help monitor AWS lambda resources and prevent cold start latency delays.

+If you are looking to contribute to Serene, please visit READMEDEV.md to learn how to get started!

 ## Features

 ### Metric Visualization